 The Royal Scot Hotel and Suites is a great option for families looking to stay close enough to the downtown areas of Victoria while staying within a reasonable travel budget.
 Families can walk to the harbor locations from the Royal Scot, plus get suites instead of rooms (allowing for different bedtimes or simply room to spread out) and an indoor pool.

 Getting there: It’s an easy and fun ferry ride from Vancouver to Victoria, BC through Nanaimo, then a short drive down Vancouver Island to Victoria.
+Leave early in the morning and return at night to get the most out of your day trip to Victoria or stay a few days to explore this beautiful area.

 Parksville and Tofino, Vancouver Island

-Families with more time of their hands will want to stay on Vancouver Island to explore this region’s beautiful and surprisingly warm beaches.
+Families with more time on their hands will want to stay on Vancouver Island to explore this region’s beautiful and surprisingly warm beaches.
 Start in Parksville, where the public beaches span for miles, revealing amazing sea life and shells at low tide.
 The Parksville community park is a great place to spend an afternoon, as is the Morningstar Golf Course.
 Rent beach gear or try your hand at kayaking, or just enjoy stunning sunsets on the Strait of Georgia.

 If you’re more adventurous, cross Vancouver Island to Tofino, where families can beach comb on windswept, wild beaches and enjoy whale watching or storm watching.
 The drive to Tofino takes a few hours from the east side of Vancouver Island, but the scenic landscape makes it seem much faster.
 Once there, explore tide pools at Chesterman Beach and discover seals, eagles, and whales with Remote Passages, one of the best tour companies we’ve ever experienced.